 The Mental Health Foundation says one in six New Zealanders will be diagnosed with a mental health condition at some point in their lives.
-The numbers of those who experience suicide increase every year.
+The number of those who experience suicide increase every year.
 The MHF is diverse and expansive.
-They run campaigns and offer services which cover all aspects of mental wellbeing.
+They run campaigns and offer services that cover all aspects of mental wellbeing.
 They take a holistic approach to mental health, promoting what they know makes and keeps people mentally well.
 They also provide free information and training and advocate for policies and services that support all people with experience of mental illness.

-Mental health issues are something which I am very passionate about.
+Mental health issues are something that I am very passionate about.
 I started ‘Well-Written’ in 2017 to bring people together in a safe space to write for wellness and positive emotional health.
 We shared ideas, encouraged creativity, and inspired ourselves and others.
 In 2018 I lost a close friend to suicide.
 Having a safe space to write honestly and openly about my feelings was cathartic, and crucial to my mental wellbeing.

 What do you hope to achieve?

 I felt very strongly that I wanted to do something which would not only raise money and bring awareness to mental health issues but which would also challenge the stigma that surrounds talking about them.
 I hoped that by engaging writers to think about writing these types of stories, they could also be open about their own “black dogs”.

 Black Dogs, Black Tales brings together a varied collection of canine tales, from a diverse selection of writers.
 Some are frightening and intense, others are hopeful and inspiring.
 The anthology is a captivating collection of dark fiction that supports a worthwhile cause.
 And in every story, you can be sure the dog won’t die.

 - Book review at Ginger Nuts of Horror

 - Interview between editor Tabatha Wood, and sub-editor Penny Jones at Ginger Nuts of Horror